Master Kaymo: Christopher Rowley, in honor of the insane god Kaymo from his Basil Broketail books.

 Roid Rage: The tiny-winged, comically-muscular white pegasus stallion from "Hurricane Fluttershy" who keeps yelling "YEAH!".
 He's also known by a number of other nicknames, including Heavyweight, Big McLargehooves, Horsepower, and Snowflake.
-The show staff apparently settled on "Snowflake" after his introduction, thought in the CCG and "Rainbow Falls" he's officially known as Bulk Biceps.
+The show staff settled on "Snowflake" for a while after his introduction, thought in the CCG and "Rainbow Falls" he's officially known as Bulk Biceps.

 "Queen Cheeselegs" is starting to gain popularity as a mocking nickname for the villain of the Season 2 finale, Queen Chrysalis, due to the Swiss-cheese-like holes in her legs, wings, and mane.
 "Swissalis" also seems to be as popular, for reasons already explained.

 "Sandwich Armor": The sandwich Twilight Sparkle uses to represent Shining Armor in a mock dialogue in "A Canterlot Wedding, Part 1".